 If you are not visiting us as a group, you can join one of our general Treasures Tours.
-The tours are free, but booking is essential.
-Donations to help us preserve our unique collections are always welcome!
+The suggested donation for our Treasures Tours is £5 per person, and booking is essential.
+All donations will help us to preserve our unique collections.

 Our tours will cover the history of the Society with particular emphasis on Charles Darwin and Alfred Russel Wallace, as well as the Collections and legacy of Carl Linnaeus.
 Tours last approximately 45 minutes, though times may vary.
 All tours are subject to staff availability and change.

 The Meeting Room: A warm welcome to the Linnean Society awaits you!
 Admire the President's crocodile-skin chair, see the portraits of Charles Darwin and Alfred Russel Wallace, and hear more about the Linnean Society's past, present and future.